dalymople/DeadReckoner/README.md

 ## USB Connection
 The NEO-M8U has a full speed USB 2.0 host and the micro USB connector allows the module to be connected to a computer.
 When connected the device will enumerate as a COM port, U-blox website for more information and for USB drivers. **NB.** The usb port will not function unless the module is powered.

+## Errors and Ommissions
+**Version 1**
+No errors or ommissions have been found for this board.
+Please submitt an issue if you find any problems with the module.